 The Lobster (2015)

 “This is just to show how easy life is when there is two of something rather than one”, says the Hotel Manager in “The Lobster”, as one of the protagonist’s hands is restrained using a small lock.
 This is pretty much what this movie is all about: a near-future society obsessed with couples; viewing couples as the normality, as opposed to single people who are viewed as unproductive and undesirable.
-In that way, the film shows David (Colin Farrell), a newly single person who is transferred to the Hotel, a place where single people have just 45 days to find a suitable mate, and if they fail, they would be transformed into animals of their choice.
+In that way, the film shows David (Colin Farrell), a newly single person who is transferred to the Hotel, a place where single people have just 45 days to find a suitable mate, and, if they fail, they would be transformed into animals of their choice.

-The way this is all presented on screen is also admirable: the Hotel “arrangements” can easily evoke surprise, disbelief and even shock: from the single people’s uniforms to the unusual punishments inflicted on disobeying singles at the Hotel.
+The way this is all presented on screen is also admirable: the Hotel “arrangements” can easily evoke surprise, disbelief and even shock: from the single people’s uniforms to some unusual punishments inflicted on disobedient singles at the Hotel.
 The film becomes increasingly grotesque and disturbing, filled with odd characters such as the “Heartless Woman” and the “Limping Man”, and displaying even odder Hotel rituals, be it simulated high-school dancing nights or bizarre “single people vs. couples” demonstrations.
 The premise for pairing is also odd: apparently, to be suited to one another, the partners in the Hotel must find some similar traits they share, such as be both cruel, short-sighted or both suffer from nose-bleeds.
 What these shared traits have to do with falling in love is never explained.
 The noticeable feature here is that from the film’s very first scenes, this bizarre, dystopian setting is presented as a matter of fact, as something completely normal and natural to behold, reminding of Romanek’s “Never Let Me Go” (2010) or even one of Kafka’s own novels, such as “The Trial”.

 “The Lobster” directing is controlled and meticulous, probably thanks to a cleverly-crafted script written by Yorgos Lanthimos and Efthymis Filippou.
-This is the first English-language film of a Greek director Yorgos Lanthimos who previously directed such equally bizarre movies as “Alps” (2011) and “Dogtooth” (2009).
-Action-oriented Colin Farrell is not really known for deep and thought-provoking films, but he fits “The Lobster” surprisingly well, making a nice pairing with Rachel Weisz, who already has had her share of unusual and psychologically-intense movies, such as the trailer-spoiled “Dream House” (2011) and Aronofsky’s “The Fountain” (2006).
+This is the first English-language film of a Greek director Yorgos Lanthimos, who previously directed such equally bizarre movies as “Alps” (2011) and “Dogtooth” (2009).
+Action-oriented Colin Farrell is not really known for deep and thought-provoking films, but he fits “The Lobster” surprisingly well, making a nice pairing with Rachel Weisz, who already has her share of unusual and psychologically-intense movies under her belt, such as the trailer-spoiled “Dream House” (2011) and Aronofsky’s “The Fountain” (2006).
 The duo is supported by equally “already well-known” support cast, such as Léa Seydoux (“Spectre” (2015)), John C. Reilly (“Carnage” (2011)) and Ben Whishaw (“Spectre” (2015), “Skyfall” (2012)), among others.
 The only concern here is that it seems grossly out-of-place to include whole chunks of dialogue in French in “The Lobster” simply on the basis that, apparently, Léa Seydoux is French and speaks the language fluently.

-The only major flaw of “The Lobster” is the film’s last 20-or-so minutes, as well as its ending.
+The only major flaw of “The Lobster” is the film’s last twenty-or-so minutes, as well as its ending.
 Unfortunately, in the last minutes we are confronted with a movie that does not know what it is anymore, shifting from an enjoyable social allegory to focusing too much on the characters’ plights and worries, and even seemingly copying some of Jose Saramago novels’ ideas.
 However, the worst bit is the ending: lazy and unimaginative.
 One thing is leaving the ending intentionally thought-provoking and open-to-interpretation, as in “Inception” (2010), but quite another thing providing a wholly unsatisfying ending that looks like a movie has been just cut mid frame due to budget constraints or whatever with no explanation given, as in “Enemy” (2013).
 Quite unfortunately, “The Lobster”’s ending fits the latter description more than the former.